Toden Tram Tour of Tokyo Neighborhoods | Tour 1 - West Area

 14. Sugamo Jizodori Shopping Street and Togenuki Jizo Buddha

-Sugamo Jizodori Shopping Street is an old shopping street at the front approach of Koganji Temple, known for Togenuki-jizo statue, where many elderly people gather to pray for good health and the happiness in the rest of their lives.
+Sugamo Jizodori Shopping Street is an old shopping street at the front approach of Koganji Temple, known for Togenuki-jizo statue, where many older adults gather to pray for good health and the happiness in the rest of their lives.
 Since Sugamo town is getting popular, young people also began to visit there to enjoy the good old-fashioned atmosphere.

 15. Oji Town